tzzx89/opportunity-products-adder-1/README.md

 Is contributed by <a href="http://www.tquilaanz.com/">Tquila ANZ team</a>.
 It is used in lightning experience.
 When the classic
 Salesforce.com is on, opportunity products can be added as a bulk way.
 However, in lightning experience(winter 17), bulk creating opportunity products is not available yet.
-Thus, it is worthwhile to share the Opportunity Products Adder Lightning components so that bulking creating opportunity products becoming possible in current Lightning experience.
+Thus, it is worthwhile to share the Opportunity Products Adder Lightning components so that bulking creating opportunity products becoming possible in current Lightning experience.1

 #Steps for set up
 (in lightning experience)